Freedom to Parent 21st Century Kids

 Some of our kids are struggling – and not getting the support they need.
 We see it, and we know you see it, too.

-A January 2023 Pew report found that over three-quarters of parents are at least somewhat worried about their children’s mental health.
+A Pew report found that more than three-quarters of parents are at least somewhat worried about their children’s mental health.
 A CDC survey found that 57% of high school girls reported experiencing “persistent feelings of sadness or hopelessness in the past year” in 2021.
-Seven in ten of LGBTQ youth say that state legislation targeting them is taking a toll on their mental health
+Seven in ten of LGBTQ youth say that state legislation targeting them is taking a toll on their mental health.

 Half of all mental health conditions start before the age of 14.
-But instead of providing better mental health support for our kids, “parents rights’” extremists are targeting suicide prevention programs and mental health programs with political attacks.
-So at a time when our kids need more access to mental health care, these programs are being attacked.
+But instead of providing better mental health support for our kids, “parents rights’” extremists are defunding suicide prevention programs and targeting mental health programs with political attacks.
+So at a time when our kids need more access to mental health care, these programs are being targeted.

 How are these attacks and fearmongering affecting teachers?